 Karok – Indigenous people of California, their name means “Upstream,” defining them in relation to the Yurok, who lived “downstream” on the Klamath River from them.
 The Karok’s name for themselves is simply “‘Araar,” meaning “human being.”
 Traditionally, the Karok lived along the Klamath River in Humboldt and Siskiyou Counties in northwestern California, and on the tributary Salmon River.
 The Karok had little contact with white settlers until gold miners arrived in 1850 and 1851, resulting in widespread disease, violence, social dislocation, and cultural breakdown.
 Today, some 4,000 people identify themselves as having a Karok heritage.
 Though the Karok have no reservation, their tribal headquarters are in Happy Camp, California.

 Kiowa – The Kiowa are a Native American tribe of the southern plains.
 Historically, they are known to have lived in the Kootenay Region of British Columbia, Canada, to have migrated to Western Montana, and then continued to move until they inhabited present-day Nebraska, Kansas, Oklahoma and Texas.
 Allying themselves with the Comanche, the Kiowa carried out raids as far south as Mexico.
-Nomadic buffalo hunters, the Kiowa were soon forced onto a reservation in Oklahoma, where the majority remain today.
-See full article HERE.
+Nomadic buffalo hunters, the Kiowa were soon forced onto a reservation in Oklahoma, where the majority remains today.

 Klallam – Also called Clallam, they were a tribe of the coastal division of the Salishan linguistic stock and were most closely connected with the Songish.
 They lived on the south side of the Strait of Juan de Fuca, between Port Discovery and the Hoko River in Washington.
 Later the Klallam occupied the Chimakum territory and a small number lived on the lower end of Vancouver Island.
 Three bands continue to exist today, three of which live on the Olympic Peninsula in the far northwest corner of Washington state, and one is based at Becher Bay on southern Vancouver Island in British Columbia.